• Skip to primary navigation

 • Chill in your fridge for about 20 minutes, or until the chocolate is soft-set.
 Cut the Nanaimo bars into bars then place them back in your fridge until they are completely set.
 (Cutting the bars first prevents the chocolate from cracking.)

 • Store the bars in a covered container in your fridge for a week or up to three months in your freezer.
-The bars can be eaten cold or at room temperature – they take only about 10 minutes to warm once out of the fridge.
+The bars can be eaten cold or at room temperature – they take about 10 minutes to warm once out of the fridge.

 Video